-This alternative would authorize NMFS, through the Northeast Regional Administrator, to deduct from a subsequent year's ACL any overage of a stock's ACL in a given year.
+This alternative would authorize NMFS, through the Northeast Regional Administrator, to deduct from a subsequent year's ACL any overage of a stocks ACL in a given year.
 In the Northeast Region, there have been two approaches to this alternative.
-In some fisheries, such as groundfish, an overage in year 1 is deducted from the ACL in year?

-In other fisheries, such as skates, an overage in year 1 is deducted from the ACL in year?
+In some fisheries, such as groundfish, an overage in year 1 is deducted from the ACL in year 2.
+In other fisheries, such as skates, an overage in year 1 is deducted from the ACL in year 3.

 For the small-mesh multispecies fishery, NMFS is proposing the latter option.
-ACL overages that occur in one year would be deducted from the ACL in the second year after the overage occurred (i.e., year 3)-the advantage to this approach for the small-mesh multispecies fishery is that this would ensure the an in-season adjustment on a ACL would not prevent some exemption areas from opening in a super year, bur allow others to open.
+ACL overages that occur in one year would be adducted from the ACL in the second year after the overage occurred (i.e., year 3) The advantage to this approach for the small-mesh multispecies fishery is that this would ensure that an in-season adjustment to an ACL would not prevent some exemption areas from opening in a siver year, buratlow others to open.
 This also allows vessel owners the opportunity to prepare for the reduction with ample time to adjust their business plans.

-The Status Quo/No Action alternative would leave in place the existing management measures for the small-mesh multispecies fishery and would not implement a reactive, or post-season, accountability measure.
-The status quo/no action alternative is out of compliance with the Magnuson-Stevens Act, which requires AMs for all managed stocks by 2011.
+The Status Quo/NoAction alternative would leave in place the existing management measures for the small-mesh multispecies fishery and would not implement a reactive, or post-season, accountability measure.
+The status quo/no action alternative is out of compliance with the Magnuson-Stevens Act, Which requires AMs for all managed stocks by 2011.